cbroms/personal-site/projects/stratus.md

 ---
 path: /project/stratus
 title: Stratus
-subtitle: Realtime weather visualization in AR
+subtitle: Realtime weather visualization in augmented reality
 synopsis: "An app that reads encoded weather data and presents it in augmented reality so pilots are able to instantaneously understand the current conditions."
 tags:
     - big projects